-Buried in this data are treasures you can use when planning inventory, offering promotions, and even choosing what pops off on your in-store digital signage.
+Buried in this data are treasures you can use when planning inventory, offering promotions, and even choosing what pops off on your in-store digital signage for cannabis dispensaries.

 According to the latest survey results from the Canadian Government, smoking is still the preferred method of consumption for cannabis.
-Nearly three-quarters of respondents who have dabbled in the last 12 months reported smoking flower as their favourite.
+Nearly three-quarters of respondents who consumed cannabis in the last 12 months reported smoking flower as their preferred method.
 Edibles came in second (54 percent), with vaping a not-so-close third (28 percent).

 Headset reports that in 2021, the top individual flower consumers spent between $500 to $600 per quarter on bud.
 As per the analysis, “The top 10% of Flower customers supplied 60% of US Flower sales and 78% of Flower sales in Canada.”
-That means you can expect your best customers are probably spending more than $125 a month on flow alone.
+That means a dispensary’s top customers are likely spending more than $125 per month on flower alone.

-This data strongly suggest that Canadians still love straight bud above all else.
+This data strongly suggests that Canadians still prefer flower above all other cannabis product types.
 More importantly, they are willing to spend significant amounts on it regularly.
 Despite the glamour of new and exciting products, like beverages, flower still captures the hearts and wallets of the average consumer.
 It should therefore figure prominently in your store, as well as in your marketing efforts.

-According to the Headset report, the stand-out category of cannabis products was sublingual and tinctures.
+According to the Headset report, the stand-out category of cannabis products was sublingual and tinctures, a trend also reflected in smart printed menus that highlight top cannabis categories.
 As a new type, launching alongside edibles and topicals in 2020, few people suspected this not-so-glamorous product would capture the attention of consumers as much as it did.

 Although this subcategory doesn’t pull as many consumers as flower — only 22 percent according to the Health Canada Survey— it has experienced astounding growth over the last two years.
 The Headset data details how “Tincture & Sublingual products in Canada […] saw over 3000% growth year over year.”